Antonio D. Tillis: Career

 Tillis has contributed articles to several academic publications, including The Afro-Hispanic Reader and Anthology, Callaloo, Hispania, Mosaic: An Interdisciplinary Critical Journal, CA, and Transit Circle.
 He co-authored The Trayvon Martin in US: An American Tragedy and edited Critical Perspectives on Afro-Latin American Literature.
 Tillis served as the dean of the School of Languages, Culture & World Affairs at the College of Charleston.
 He also chair of the Latin American and Latino studies department at Purdue University.
 He was also the chair of the African and African-American studies department at Dartmouth College.

 Tillis joined the University of Houston–Downtown as dean of the College of Liberal Arts and Social Sciences.
 He was selected by trustees of the University of Houston System to serve as interim president on July 2, 2020.
 On April 27, 2021, Rutgers University President Jonathan Holloway announced that Tillis would assume the post of chancellor of Rutgers University–Camden on July 1, 2021.

 Tillis' research focuses on Hispanism, African-American studies, Latino studies, African-American culture, Latin American culture, Afro-Latino culture and literature, and Latin American literature.

-Rutgers–Camden presidency
+Rutgers–Camden Chancellorship

 On April 27, 2021, Rutgers University announced Tillis would become chancellor of Rutgers–Camden effective July 1, succeeding Phoebe Haddon.
 Rutgers President Jonathan Holloway called Tillis "a brilliant scholar and gifted administrator whose commitment to the transformative power of higher education presents an exceptional opportunity for both Rutgers and New Jersey."
 However, shortly after his appointment, faculty criticized his leadership style as autocratic, citing poor communication and a pattern of retaliatory behavior.